hahusahin/ner_system_rnn/README.md

     * Obtained overall accuracy score of 99.3% and F1 Score of 80.4%.
     * Created a new sentence with related NER tags and made predictions on the new instance

+### Project Files
+* ner.ipynb - Project Notebook
+* Dataset is not included because of size

 ### Libraries Used
 *	numpy, pandas : for data manipulation